rackerlabs/docs-cloud-databases/api-docs/general-api-info/service-access.rst

 The service catalog returned in the authentication response specifies the correct service access endpoint for your account to use for accessing
 |product name|.
 Use the service type (``rax:database``) to locate the
 correct endpoint in the service catalog.
-For an example of the service catalog, see
-:ref:`authentication response examples <authentication-response-examples>`.